 But there is a body that only you can know.
 It is the inner body.
 From the outer body you make contact with the outside world through your senses.
 You feel the floor beneath your feet.
 You feel the warmth or the coolness of the room.
 You hear the sounds around you.
 But with the inner body you just feel, you sense.
 It is a global sensing.
 It is not divided into the five senses.
 It is a total sensing.
 It is more subtle than your body sensing.
 We feel a sense of ourselves without any definition.
 It is being.
 It is beingness.

 It is here in this interiority that we are able to move deeper into meditation, into witnessing.
 It is here at our center that we learn the knack of watching the traffic of our mind without either rejecting and pushing away or grabbing and rushing into.
 It is here that we simply watch the flow of the river of thinking.
 We are not controlling.
 We are more interested in the watching itself rather than the content of what is being watched.
 We are becoming familiar with the witnessing, with the watcher.
-The stronger that the witness becomes the more that we are at home, but this is not part of becoming.
-In fact it is the opposite of becoming.
-We have simply stopped the becoming; we have stopped the outward flow of consciousness and energy.
-Our attention is remaining at home and the more that the outward flow ceases the more the at-homeness increases, the more we are aware of our Self.
+The stronger the witness becomes the more we are at home, but this is not part of becoming.
+In fact, it is the opposite of becoming.
+We have simply stopped becoming; we have stopped the outward flow of consciousness and energy.
+Our attention is remaining at home, and the more the outward flow ceases, the more the at-homeness increases, the more we are aware of our Self.

 Buddha has said that there are only two mistakes one can make on the path.
 The first is not to begin the journey and the second is not to complete it.
-So we must begin from wherever we are but we should not stop until the awakening.
+So, we must begin from wherever we are, and we should not stop until the awakening.

-There are many pitfalls along the way and so to guard against falling victim we can share in the wisdom from those who have gone before.
+There are many pitfalls along the way, and to guard against falling victim, we can share in the wisdom of those who have gone before.
 And the biggest pitfall that we are warned against is the ‘illusion’ of awakening.
 The mind is very capable of appropriating the language of awakening and deceiving us into thinking that we have attained.
-It is very possible to come to an intellectual understanding, and in fact it is helpful to come to this understanding, but it is possible to come to this understanding and think ‘aha, I have attained.’
+It is very possible to come to an intellectual understanding, and in fact it is helpful to come to this understanding, but it is possible to come to this understanding and think, “Aha, I have attained.”

-There are many techniques that have been designed to aid us in moving into our interiority and these can be helpful in bringing us to the place where witnessing begins.
-These techniques have been created in order to help remove the obstacles to our own meditation they are not teaching us meditation but they are helping to make meditation possible.
+There are many techniques designed to aid us in moving into our interiority, and these can be helpful in bringing us to the place where witnessing begins.
+These techniques have been created in order to help remove the obstacles to our own meditation.
+They are not teaching us meditation but helping to make meditation possible.
 They help to create the space in which our own natural meditativeness blossoms.

 The greatest meditation and the core of all meditation is watching.
-It is the witness, just watching all that presents itself without being drawn out in a fight for or against.
-Without our involvement eventually the mind loses steam.
+It is the witness, just watching all that presents itself without being drawn into a fight for or against.
+Without our involvement, eventually, the mind loses steam.
 It is our involvement that powers it on.
-By just watching the mind; slowly, slowly it begins to break apart and the blue sky begins to appear.
-By and by the gaps appear and we are left in our pure awareness.
+By just watching the mind, slowly, slowly, it begins to break apart and the blue sky appears.
+By and by, the gaps appear, and we are left in our pure awareness.
 This is the “Awakening of Meditation.”